EdwardChen222/Operations/README.md

 # Micro:bit v2 Base

+We are creating a modern adaptation of the classic "Operation" game, reimagined with a computer science twist called "Bug Squashing."
+In this version, players will use "Debuggers" (the game's tweezers) to carefully extract various software "bugs" from a computer motherboard-themed game board.
+Each bug represents a common software issue, such as "Memory Leak," "Virus," "Buffer Overflow," and "Deadlock."
+We want to continue with this project because it merges nostalgia with contemporary tech themes.
+Players would interact using stainless steel tweezers, directly connected to the microbit, possibly via alligator clips and jumper wires.
+For real-time feedback, we're integrating small multi-colored LEDs or LED strips to provide visual signals, differentiating between touching a bug and making an error by touching the board's side.

 This repository has applications and board initialization that connects to the build system provided by [nrf52x-base](https://github.com/lab11/nrf52x-base).